liferay/liferay-docs/discover/portal/articles/02-web-experience-management/01-starting-site-development/02-creating-and-managing-pages.markdown

 #### SEO

-*SEO* provides several means of optimizing the data the page provides to an indexer that's crawling the page.
+*SEO* provides several means of optimizing the data the page provides to an indexer that's crawling the page, which is accessible from the *SEO* tab.
 You can set the various meta tags for description, keywords and robots.
 There's also a separate Robots section that lets you tell indexing robots how frequently the page is updated and how it should be prioritized.
 If the page is localized, you can select a box to make Liferay generate canonical links by language.
 If you want to set some of these settings for the entire site, you can specify them from the Sitemaps and Robots tabs of the Manage Site Settings dialog box (see below).

 In previous versions of Liferay, it was possible that a single page could be indexed multiple times.
 In Liferay 6.1, all URLs that direct to the